uscalurn/AR-Storybook-The-Odyssey-11-Image-based-Augmented-Reality-System/README.md

 ## Core Idea (Computer Vision Focus)

-This project focuses on **image-based visual recognition and tracking in augmented reality environments**.
+This project applies computer vision techniques through Vuforia for real-time image tracking in augmented reality environments.

-Each image in the storybook acts as a visual feature descriptor that is tracked in real-time using Vuforia’s computer vision engine.
+Each image in the storybook is registered as an Image Target, from which visual features are extracted and tracked in real time by Vuforia’s computer vision engine.
 Once detected, the system maps the image to a predefined AR scene, enabling dynamic scene activation.

-This forms a simple but effective **image-to-scene recognition pipeline**.
+This forms a simple but effective image-to-scene mapping pipeline.

 ---

 ## Computer Vision Pipeline

-1. Image Target Detection (Vuforia Feature Tracking)
+1. Image Target Detection (Vuforia)
-2. Feature Matching and Pose Estimation
+2. Feature-based Tracking and Pose Estimation (handled by Vuforia)
-3. Scene Mapping (Image ID → AR Scene)
+3. Scene Mapping (Image Target → AR Scene)
 4. Real-time 3D Rendering (Unity Engine)

 ---